Limit Theorems for a class of unbounded observables with an application to "Sampling the Lindel\"of hypothesis": Introduction

-While providing a class of elementary examples where the theory developed in \cite{FP} for limit theorems for unbounded observables can be applied, these results pave the way to obtain further results on \textit{sampling the Lindel\"of hypothesis} which is a line of research in analytic number theory that deals with understanding the properties of the Riemann zeta function on the critical strip.
-We elaborate on this below.
+As an immediate application, we deduce limit theorems for a Boolean-type transformation $\phi: \mathbb{R} \to \mathbb{R}$ given by $\phi(x)=1/2(x-1/x)$ if $x\neq0$ and observables that heavily-oscillate at $\pm \infty$.
+This application makes use of a smooth conjugacy between the doubling map on the unit interval and $\phi$.
+In particular, this has applications to \textit{sampling the Lindel\"of hypothesis}, a line of research in analytic number theory that deals with understanding the properties of the Riemann zeta function on the critical strip.
+We elaborate on this in \Cref{sec:Lindelof}.